 How far along should I be for maternity photos?

 I often get asked how far along mom should be when she comes in for maternity photos and although it depends on you and your pregnancy the general time frame is 28 to 36 weeks.
 Some people show early in the pregnancy so can come in earlier for photos.
 If this is your first pregnancy you may not show until later around 30 weeks.
 But if this is your second, third, fourth baby or later you could be showing as early as 17 weeks.
 My recommendation is to come when you are showing but before the water retention, sore joints and other complaints set in.
 Often moms feel uncomfortable near the end of the pregnancy so I don’t recommend coming too close to your due date.
+For most this is 7-8 months pregnant.

 What should I wear for maternity photos?